 It took another encounter with the police in 2008 to get my attention.
-I was arrested on a warrant for failure to maintain a payment schedule on my fines.
+I was arrested on a warrant for failure to maintain a payment schedule on fines from my original criminal case.
 I wanted to end my life that night in county jail.
 I spoke up, and the guards put me on suicide watch.
 I had a few more missteps after getting out of the county jail: three relapses involving an addiction to opioid painkillers, and a 21-day stay at a rehab following a family intervention.
-I had unfortunately been stealing pain medication from my mother, and abusing my benzodiazepines.
+I had unfortunately been stealing pain medication from family members and abusing my benzodiazepines.
 My mother continued to show me unconditional love.
 I was determined to break free from the bondage of addiction.
 I turned to the only thing I hadn’t tried in years.
 I went back to the church of my youth where I was led to Christ and baptized.

 I got on my knees and sought God’s direction and purpose for my life.
 I knew all this suffering had to be leading me somewhere.
 God made it clear: I am called to become an addictions counselor, working with teenagers and young adults.
 I returned to college online at Colorado Christian University in the Spring of 2016 in order to complete my undergraduate degree in psychology.
 I was able to stay away from narcotics for ten months.
 As is often the occasion, I stole pain medication from my mother twice again.
 I justified taking her pain meds due to severe low back pain, but truthfully it was the addict inside that wanted to wallow in euphoria.
-(My mother is still quite upset with me, and we haven’t spoken for several months.)
-I have stepped up my approach to this terrible habit.
-I spend time with my pastor at least once a month, and I meet with a spiritual mentor from my church every Tuesday morning over breakfast.
-In addition to attending Narcotics Anonymous meetings, I am a member of a men’s recovery group that meets once a week.
-I have also started individual counseling with a Christian psychotherapist who is helping me work through my addiction and bipolar disorder.
-I refuse to give the devil victory over my life.
+(My mother is still quite upset with me, and we haven’t spoken in over a year.)
+I have now been clean from narcotics since August 2016.

 Poetry and metaphor go together like cookies and milk.
 They help us deal with much more than just contradiction or ambiguity.
 Metaphor is about association and resonance and connectivity.
-The snow is a blanket upon the earth.
-The blanket keeps me toasty warm.
-Metaphor creates connections and resonances among the things of the world.
-It catches us up in a network of relationships.
-It makes the world vibrate: touch one string, and another hums along.
-Where there is no metaphor, though, nothing is like anything else, and nothing reverberates.
-Without poetry and metaphor, the world is just a jumble of discrete objects resting on a lonely plane, devoid of meaning and harmony.
+For example, snow is a blanket upon the earth.
+A blanket that ironically keeps me toasty warm.
+Metaphor creates connections and resonances among the people and things of the world.
+We live in a network of relationships.
+Poetry, fiction and prose make the world vibrate: touch one string, and another hums along.
+Where there is no metaphor, nothing is like anything else – there is no comparison – and nothing reverberates.
+Without metaphor, the world is just a jumble of discrete objects resting on a lonely plane, devoid of meaning and harmony.
 And that’s just sad.

-Other than getting clean and sober and renewing my relationship with Jesus Christ, starting this blog is one of the best things I’ve done in the last ten years.
+Other than getting clean and sober, and renewing my relationship with Jesus Christ, starting this blog is one of the best things I’ve done in the last ten years.
 My vision for this site was clear from the beginning.
 I wanted to post articles and original work regarding spirituality, recovery and creativity in order to share information, hope, experience, solutions, freedom, and testimony.
 It is very freeing to be able to share my thoughts and ideas with others.
 I have come to realize that I have to write.
 I started blogging because I needed tangible proof that I could put original thoughts together and put them out there for others to experience.
 This blog site has afforded me the chance to be disciplined about writing.
 Now that I no longer feel less-than, or inadequate, or fake, I am willing to take chances and let others read what I have to say.